We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Walthamstow Hall was founded in 1838 to provide a home for the daughters of Christian missionaries.
 The school is now a day school with a Christian non-denominational ethos and a tradition which respects all faiths.

 We aim to provide a broad education, rich in opportunity, in a Christian setting that will foster confidence and prepare girls for challenging and fulfilling lives in the 21st Century.
 The Junior School offers excellent facilities appropriate to Pre-Prep and Prep girls from the ages of 3-11 in a well-equipped location in Sevenoaks, Kent.

 We have been using the GL Assessment Complete Digital Solution package for just over two years and use this to track pupil progress, support us with identifying girls requiring intervention and to monitor the success of our intervention strategies.

-We currently use all the Baseline Assessment Tests with our Reception girls, together with NGRT from Year 1 to Year 6, SWST from Year 1 to Year 6, PTM from Year 1 to Year 6, PTE from Year 1 to Year 6 and PTS from Year 3 to Year 6.
-We also use CAT4 Tests with girls from Year 3 to Year 6 and have recently started to use the PASS Survey with our Year 3 to Year 6 pupils.
+We currently use all the Baseline assessments with our Reception girls, together with NGRT from Year 1 to Year 6, SWST from Year 1 to Year 6, PTM from Year 1 to Year 6, PTE from Year 1 to Year 6 and PTS from Year 3 to Year 6.
+We also use CAT4 tests with girls from Year 3 to Year 6 and have recently started to use the PASS Survey with our Year 3 to Year 6 pupils.

 Westhoughton High School is an 11-16, mixed community comprehensive school.
 Our core values lie at the heart of our school community and are understood by everyone.
 These values centre on our LEARN mission statement – at our school we all: